cdsferreira/wcd_viewer/Readme.md

 - One-step mouse wheel, slider, and left/right arrow navigation
 - Export to PNG/JPEG at **2× resolution** with filename + meta overlay
 - Status-bar **loading percentage** during pre-scan of the file
+- Bottom detections by type (Amplitude/Phase) and class (Normal/Extra) but still in BETA
+- Replay option with adjustable speed (in pings per second)

 ---